A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Discussion

 As shown in Figure \ref{fig:TRGB_Comp}, the agreement of the groups of independent measurements is surprisingly good, but around two somewhat different means.
 The four calibrations used by F21 have a total $\chi^2$ of $ 0.055 $ around their mean of $M_I=-4.043 \pm 0.025$~mag.
 With $N=3$ degrees of freedom, the probability of such agreement (or better) is 0.3\% (1 in 300 or $\sim$ 3$\sigma$). \cite{Freedman_2020ApJ...891...57F} give an additional calibration quite similar to the others in the globular cluster 47 Tuc of $-4.056$ $\pm$ 0.096 mag.
-This is based on a DEB distance of $\mu=13.27 \pm 0.07$ mag which is larger by 0.03 to 0.10 mag from those recently based on Gaia DR2 and EDR3 \cite{Baumgardt_2019MNRAS.482.5138B,Vasiliev_2021MNRAS.505.5978V,Appelaniz_2021AA...649A..13M,Soltis_2021ApJ...908L...5S}.
+This is based on a DEB distance of $\mu=13.27 \pm 0.07$ mag, which is larger by 0.03 to 0.10 mag from those recently based on Gaia DR2 and EDR3 \cite{Baumgardt_2019MNRAS.482.5138B,Vasiliev_2021MNRAS.505.5978V,Appelaniz_2021AA...649A..13M,Soltis_2021ApJ...908L...5S}.
 The other measurements for the same sources and not associated with the F21 group (see Fig.~\ref{fig:TRGB_Comp}) also show good internal agreement, though less surprising, with a $\chi^2=0.50$ (for $N=3$) for the four independent types in Figure 6 (top entry used) around a mean of $-3.982 \pm 0.024$~mag, an 8\% chance for such good agreement (1.7$\sigma$).
 However, the two means are separated by 0.06 mag with a $2.4 \sigma$ ``tension'' based only on their respective formal uncertainties.
+Hypothetically adding 0.05~mag to the F21 value, to $ M_I^{TRGB} = -3.99 $~mag, would shift the inferred value of $ H_0 $ from 69.8 to to 71.4 km s$\textsuperscript{−1}$ Mpc$\textsuperscript{−1}$.
 Comparisons of a small number of SN Ia hosts with distances measured by the TRGB or Cepheids unfortunately introduce additional variables and their uncertainties to the comparison and thus provide no additional insight to the TRGB calibration \citep{Riess:2022}.
 Currently, the uncertainties in these zero-points make it difficult to determine whether a brighter or fainter zero-point is more accurate, but future TRGB zero-point calibrations may provide insight into this issue.